SAP-System

 • Password

-• Partner Name -> You can find the partner name in transaction SU01 of the corresponding user - select the SNC tab, in the SNC name field you will see the value that you must enter as the partner name
+• Partner Name: you find the partner name in the transaction SU01 for the corresponding user - select the SNC tab and you find the value of the partner name in the field SNC name

-• Quality of Protection -> Choice between Authentication, Integrity, Privacy and Maximum Available
+• Quality of Protection: Wahl zwischen Authentication, Integrity, Privacy und Maximum Available

-• Information can be found in the SAP Logon - right-click on the desired connection and select Properties and switch to the Network tab, where you will find this information.
+• Mechanism: you can find this information in the SAP Logon - right-click on the connection, select Properties and swith to the Network tab - here you find this information

-• Kerberos and NTLM -> If not available, select Individual (allows you to enter SNC Library Path and My Name)
+• Kerberos und NTLM: if not available, select Individual (allows you to enter SNC Library Path and My Name)

 1. RFC Configuration

-• Legacy (Extended) -> Newer version of the function block based on Z_RFC_READ_TABLE with support for up to 8000 characters per data record
+• Legacy (Extended): Newer version of the function module based on Z_RFC_READ_TABLE with support for up to 8,000 characters per data record

-• Legacy (Small) -> Smaller version of the legacy function block based on Z_RFC_READ_TABLE with a limit of 2000 characters per data record
+• Legacy (Small): Smaller version of the legacy function module based on Z_RFC_READ_TABLE with a limit of 2000 characters per data record

 • Function Module

-• Custom -> Name must be entered to the right if the Function Module has been renamed
+• Custom: name must be entered if the function module has been renamed

 Important

-1. General / Permissions -> Switch between the tabs for the login information for your SAP system and the permissions to use this connection later.
+1. General / Permissions: Switch between the tabs for the login details and the permissions for who can use this connection later

 Note

-If you now select teams or individual users in the Permissions area, only these teams or users will later have access to this SAP connection.
+If you select teams or individual users in the Permissions area, only those teams or users will have access to this SAP connection later.
 If you do not select any teams or users here, everyone will have access to this connection.

-• Test here whether dab Nexus can reach your SAP system with the stored settings (the test may take a few seconds)
+• Test whether dab Nexus can access your SAP system with the stored settings

-• A success message or an error message appears
+• A success message or error message will appear

-1. Create or Create & Close -> As soon as all settings have been entered, the connection data to the SAP system can be saved -> the connection data is saved with Create & Close, the view is automatically exited and you return to the list of stored SAP-systems
+1. Create or Create & Close: Once all settings have been saved, the connection data for the SAP system can be saved.
+Click Create & Close to save the connection data, automatically exit the view and return to the list of saved SAP systems.

-After successfully creating the SAP connection, you will receive a success message and the new connection is now available in the list.
-The following details can be seen:
+Once the SAP connection has been successfully created, you will receive a success message and the new connection will now be available in a table format together with all your other SAP connections.
+The following details are displayed:

 Note